Skip to main content

 What can you do with it?

 With Crawling, crawl a website to retrieve the contents of pages.
-Systematically extract content from multiple pages by following links, perfect for comprehensive data collection, documentation scraping, or content migration with configurable depth and path controls.
+Systematically extract content from multiple pages by following links, perfect for comprehensive data collection, documentation scraping, or content migration.
+Features configurable depth controls, path filtering, subdomain inclusion, and the ability to apply scraping options (formats, proxy, caching) to all crawled pages.

 How to use it?